jeremistderechte/Knowledge_Distillation_Benchmark/README.md

 # Benchmark to test the capabilities of knowledge distillation

 The neurlan networks of this benchmark are written with tensorflow, a version ported to PyTorch follows soon.
 The benchmark will test the performance of different teacher and studentmodels and log the results.
+The Benchmarks trains a simple ReluNet on the Mandelbrot Dataset and a CNN and RNN with an amazon review dataset.

+Links to the datasets:
+- Mandelbrot: (build own code)
+- Amazon:

 ## Table of Contents